kartenmacherei/refugee-workshop/README.md

 Every week we give for 1.5 hours insight into apprentice topics like HTML, CSS or git.
 Afterwards the participants have the opportunity to foster their learning in a practical Hands-On workshop.

-## How to run this code
+## How to run
 1. Fork this repository
-1. Clone this repository
+1. Clone your 'refugee-workshop' repository
+1. Run `cd refugee-workshop`
 1. Run ```docker-compose up -d```
 1. Open [http://localhost:8081/](http://localhost:8081/)
 1. Start changing code